Spoonflower

 Acquisition in 2014

-GrooveBook is a U.S.-based mobile application and subscription service that specializes in creating personalized photo books.
-Founded in 2011 by Julie Whiteman, the service allows users to upload their photos monthly, which are then compiled into a keepsake book.
-Each book is delivered within approximately two weeks and features dated and perforated edges for easy removal of individual photos.
-GrooveBook was acquired by Shutterfly in November 2014, enhancing its capabilities in the photo-printing market.
+GrooveBook is a photo-printing mobile application and subscription service that allows users to create personalized photo books by uploading their pictures monthly.
+Founded in 2011 by Julie Whiteman, the U.S.-based company enables users to receive a keepsake book filled with their selected photos, which are printed, perforated, and bound for easy removal.
+Each book is delivered approximately two weeks after the upload, offering a convenient way for individuals to preserve and enjoy their favorite memories.
+In 2014, GrooveBook was acquired by Shutterfly, enhancing its capabilities in the photo printing market.

 BorrowLenses.com